-The lives of children, transmitted through art, first became the focus of an exhibition with Die gesellschaftliche Wirklichkeit der Kinder in der Bildenden Kunst in 1980.
-The exhibition presented children’s depictions and portraits from four centuries.
-In addition to Dutch genre painting and realist painting from the 19th century, the show also included children’s portraits of the successors-in-line to the thrones of European monarchies, whose education, due to their social status, was practically crucial to the state.
+The lives of children first became the focus of an exhibition with Die gesellschaftliche Wirklichkeit der Kinder in der Bildenden Kunst in 1980.
+The exhibition presented depictions and portraits of children from four centuries.
+In addition to Dutch genre painting and realist painting from the 19th century, the show also included child portraits of the successors-in-line to the thrones of European monarchies.
 The exhibition’s starting point was the resolution adopted by the UN in 1976 on the international year of the child, which is reprinted in the catalogue accompanying the exhibition.
 The catalogue once again contains the demand to take measures against child poverty, misery and suffering.
-The exhibition-makers pursued the goal of enlightenment regarding the plight of children, because “[…] the discrepancy between economic wealth in our country and the conscious disadvantaging of children [has] not been reduced.”3 In a later edition of the catalogue, the preface mentions that non-European journalists and media workers criticised that the exhibition was “set up in a middle-class intellectual and gourmet manner”4 that did not reflect the living conditions of children.
-Accordingly, the editor of the catalogue, Jürgen Hoffmann, added to the second edition texts on the subject of housing and alcoholism, again, however, from a purely European perspective.
+The exhibition-makers pursued the goal of enlightenment regarding the plight of children, because “[…] the discrepancy between economic wealth in our country and the conscious disadvantaging of children [has] not been reduced.”3 In a later edition of the catalogue, the preface mentions that journalists and media workers criticised that the exhibition was set up as “a bourgeois and enjoyable experience”4.
+Accordingly, the editor of the catalogue, Jürgen Hoffmann, added to the second edition texts on the subject of housing and alcoholism.

-In the catalogue accompanying the exhibition Rosa für Jungs und Hellblau für Mädchen, Rainer Hörmann addresses the topic of the historical value of childhood in his article Kindheit als Phänomen, as discussed by the French historian Philippe Ariès.
+In his article Kindheit als Phänomen for the catalogue accompanying the exhibition Rosa für Jungs und Hellblau für Mädchen, Rainer Hörmann addresses the topic of the historical value of childhood by referring to the work of the French historian Philippe Ariès.
 The exhibition, created in conjunction with this discourse in 1999, in particular reflects the gender roles of boys and girls and their integrity with regard to sexuality.

 Youth as an artistic practice was addressed by Martin Kippenberger, who prohibited himself from painting for his exhibition Lieber Maler, male mir… in the nGbK in 1981.
 He commissioned a panorama painter, whose forename Werner he also borrowed for signing the works.
-In the accompanying catalogue Durch Pubertät zum Erfolg he mixes the private with the public and fiction with fact through formats such as newspaper clippings, poems and aphorisms.
-With his reputation as a “professional young person”, he established a non-conforming attitude and rule-breaking as an artistic practice.
-In a newspaper report reprinted in the catalogue, Matthias Matussek writes about Kippenberger’s solo night in Café Einstein entitled mit Bier ins Bett.
-Kippenberg clearly liked the idea of transforming the parental order of “going to bed with no supper” into the promise of relaxation in mit Bier ins Bett.
-The journalist’s report also released him from the duty to actually do anything himself.
-With “Kippenberger”, Kippenberger created a character which many people interpreted as an uncouth self-staging and whose contrariness was a provocation.
-The reactions that he triggered said a lot more about the audience than was immediately apparent.
+In the accompanying catalogue Durch Pubertät zum Erfolg5 he mixed the private with the public and fiction with fact through formats such as newspaper clippings, poems and aphorisms.
+With his reputation as a teenager for life, he established a non-conforming attitude and rule-breaking as an artistic practice.
+With “Kippenberger”, the artist created an existential character considered by many to be a crude self-presentation and whose contrariness was a provocation.
 For Kippenberger, youth is a motif of independence from conformity and the associated aggression, but also a motif of vulnerability.
 Rudolf Augstein is quoted in a sentence on the book cover “Kippi is not even able to make himself a sandwich!”

-Interest in the third stage of life also only received attention in the nGbK when the baby-boomer generation entered the established class itself and passed 68 for the second time.
+Interest in the third stage of life also only received attention in the nGbK when the first post-war-generation entered the established class itself and became 68 for the second time.
 Awareness of the aggregate states of life and its third phase arrived late in comparison to the subject of youth, with the exhibition Ein Leben lang, which took place in 2008 and devoted itself to the “Art of Ageing”.